Vijayanth-Reddy-K/LV-SOLID/README.md

 9. Verify the naswer is the same whether you call the interface method or the concrete class method.
 10. Break something in the concrete class method.
 11. ~Notice code in Folder 3 is broken while code in Folder 4 is not.~
+12. ~Make a change in Sine:Measure.vi and save.
+Notice code in Folder 3 gets recompiled, but code in Folder 4 doesn't. (doesn't work even if Separate Comiled Code is set to False).
+The only staged file is Sine:Measure.vi~